ContainerSolutions/learning-mesos-with-minimesos-workshop/README.md

 #### Mesos UI & Weave Scope

 * Visit the Master's UI at `$MINIMESOS_MASTER:5050`
-* Find the Weave Scope task logs
+* Find the Weave Scope task logs in UI
-* Check out the frameworks and agent tab to check if everthing is working as expected
+* Check out the frameworks and agent tab to check if everything is working as expected
-* Go to `http://host:4040` to see the Weave Scope UI.
+* Go to `http://${MINIMESOS_NETWORK_GATEWAY}:4040` to see the Weave Scope UI.
   * Check that all minimesos containers are running.

 You can use the above commands during the next few exercises to find information about your setup.
 Feel free to experiment, destroy your cluster and make changes to the `minimesosFile`.
 If there are commands you think are missing let us know!